 As Dave studied, tasted, and analyzed European wines, his attention focused on the great wines of Italy.
 It has been said that the next best thing to being in Italy is to sip Nebbiolo crafted by winemaker Dave Caparone.
 Dave has spent years researching the three noble Italian grape varieties, Nebbiolo, Sangiovese, and Aglianico.
 His focus on premium grape growing led to his search for the best microclimate in which to grow those Italian varieties to proper maturity in San Luis Obispo County.

 Caparone Winery is the first in the United States to commercially produce Sangiovese and Aglianico wines.
 Caparone was the second winery to produce Nebbiolo wine in the United States.
 Nebbiolo was first produced in Amador County in the 1970s but was not successful.
 Dave’s diligent research and his selection of the perfect microclimate in San Luis Obispo County in which to grow the Nebbiolo grape, have produced an elegant and complex varietal.
-By the 1990s his Caparone wines proved that winegrowers in San Luis Obispo County were capable of producing premium quality grapes and world-class wines.
-His efforts were praised by California and national wine writers.
+By the 1990s his Caparone wines proved that winegrowers in San Luis Obispo County were capable of producing premium quality grapes and wines from Italian varieties.
+His efforts were praised by California and national wine writers and critics.

 Dave Caparone’s Impact on the Wine History of San Luis Obispo County